• Mental Health

 Marking a death anniversary is often part of the grieving process.
 The ritual of remembering someone on the day of their death can help ease the intensity of the grief surrounding the loss (called the anniversary effect).4 Remember, there is no right or wrong way to mark a death anniversary, and what feels right may change from year to year.

-14 Ways to Remember a Loved One on Their Death Anniversary
+17 Ideas for Remembering a Loved One on Their Death Anniversary

-There are many ways to actively cope with grief and remember a loved one on their death anniversary, including visiting their grave, writing them a letter, looking through old photographs, and listening to their favorite songs.
+There are many ways to cope with grief and remember a loved one on their death anniversary, including visiting their grave, writing them a letter, looking through old photographs, and listening to their favorite songs.
 Ultimately, you should practice whatever kind of remembrance feels right for you.

 1. Visit Their Gravesite or Place of Rest